SpaceX will try to 'catch' giant Starship rocket shortly before landing

-SpaceX's next test flight of its Starship megarocket this Sunday could mark a world first: catching the returning first-stage booster using the launch tower's "chopstick" arms -- a crucial step in the company's quest for rapid reusability.
+Boca Chica, United States -- SpaceX's next test flight of its Starship megarocket Sunday could mark a world first: catching the returning first-stage booster using the launch tower's "chopstick" arms -- a crucial step in the company's quest for rapid reusability.

 The launch window opens at 7:00 am (1200 GMT) from the company's Starbase in Boca Chica, Texas.
 A live webcast will be carried on SpaceX's website and its X account.